pauldacus/sass_omega4_base/README.md

-This is a simple responsive singularity/sass grid with breakpoints at 350px, 720px, and 960px.
+This is a simple responsive singularity/sass grid with breakpoints at 350px, 720px, and 1080px.

-Below 960px this grid is 90% fluid width, above it is fixed at 960px.
+Below 1080px this grid is 90% fluid width, above it is fixed at 960px.
+(Why 1080px?
+Because 960px/.90 ~= 1080px+/-, so there is minimal jitter on resize)

 It has the following proportions at these breakpoints:
-Above 960px: 3 6 3
+Above 1080px: 3 6 3
-Below 960px: 4 8
+Below 1080px: 4 8

-Below 960px, the right & left 3 width sidebar columns move to the left 4 width column, with left above the right sidebar.
+Below 1080px, the right & left 3 width sidebar columns move to the left 4 width column, with left above the right sidebar.

 This sass file is intended for Drupal 7.x Omega4 themes using singularity grids.
 This assumption is reflected in the class names (.l-page, header.l-header, etc).
 Do not enable layout extensions in the Omega4 settings.